+EL-JOURNALISM: MAKING AND PHOTOGRAPHY MODEL

+Monday, July 20 11:00am EDT Mon Joshua Jordan

+This workshop serves as a how-to on both setting up a home or studio-based photography studio, with lessons on both optics and photo techniques.
+In addition to the technical information, Jordan shows and discusses the role of photomethy and models in photography and models in architectural representation in both the academy and profession, and how photographs and models hav tracked with broader ideas, entions, and political practices of design.

-Read more and join via Zoom.
-CONNECT WITH STUDENTS of design.
+CONNECT WITH STUDENTS

-photography and models in architectural representation in both the academy and profession, and how photographs and models hav tracked with broader ideas, entions, and political practices READINGS oto by GSAPP Assistant Professor in Urban Planning Hiba Bou Akar, 'Memorializing Loss: Times Square in times of COVID-19 and Black Lives Reading and Viewing on Race and Architecture Mario Gooden, Associate Professor of Professional Practice, and Mabel Wilson, Nancy and George Rupp Professor and Associate Director of the Institute for Research in African American Studies (IRAAS) at Columbia, compiled a list of resources for reading and GSAPP Family Archive color in today's representational tools, from CMYK to RGB, Read more and join via Zoom. suggests greater resistance to default settings in our technical workspace, as part of necessary critical thinking about literal and figurative constructions of whiteness and blackness, and everything in between Read more and join via Zoom.
-COMPOSITE MODELS MODEL EL-JOURNALISM: MAKING AND PHOTOGRAPHY Tuesday, July 16 11:00am EDT Monday, July 20 11:00am EDT Joshua Jordan Joshua Jordan Models have power as a representational tool for individuals, and as a democratizing tool across design practice.
-By showing a number of student and This workshop serves as a how-to on both setting up a home or studio-based photography studio, with lessons on both optics and photo techniques.
-In addition to the technical information, Jordan shows and discusses the role of photography and maddle in GSAPP's student organizations will be hosting virtual meet-ups and student portfolio workshops throughout the summer STUDENT PORTFOLIO WORKSHOP GSAPPXX+ 6-ON-6 Friday, July 17 6:00pm EDT Friday, July 10 6:00pm EDT GSAPPxx+ is committed to expanding and diversifying our communal academic endeavors by injecting the voices of inspiring Introduction to the basics of developing your architecture portfolio, lead by current M.Arch students, with presentations by recent graduates.
-This workshop who practice in the field of design.
-"Pandemic Urbanism: Praxis in the Time of COVID-19," brings together materials that students, scholars, social change.
-Avery Review: Issue 48 As a journal dedicated to decentering the objects, histories, and authors of architecture, the Avery Review is committed to publishing essays that propose radical changes to the current order of things, and to amplifying the work of Black, Indigenous, and People of Color (BIPOC) who offer a way forward in this re-building.
+GSAPP's student organizations will be hosting virtual meet-ups and student portfolio workshops throughout the summer

+STUDENT PORTFOLIO WORKSHOP

+Friday, July 10 6:00pm EDT

+Introduction to the basics of developing your architecture portfolio, lead by current M.Arch students, with presentations by recent graduates.
+This workshop for Intro to Architecture students is open to everyone interested in ioining

+Join 6-on-6 Zoom lounge

+GREENSAPP 6-ON-6

+Friday, July 24 6:00pm EDT

+GreenSAPP was founded by a group of students to promote a greater engagement with the topic of climate change and student life at GSAPP

+Join 6-on-6 Zoom lounge

+GSAPPXX+ 6-ON-6

+Friday, July 17 6:00pm EDT

+GSAPPxx+ is committed to expanding and diversifying our communal academic endeavors by injecting the voices of inspiring omen who practice in the field of design.

+Join 6 6 Zoom lounge

+oto by GSAPP Assistant Professor in Urban Planning Hiba Bou Akar, 'Memorializing Loss: Times Square in times of COVID-19 and Black Lives Matter," June 6, 2020.

+Reading and Viewing on Race and Architecture

+Mario Gooden, Associate Professor of Professional Practice, and Mabel Wilson, Nancy and George Rupp Professor and Associate Director of the Institute for Research in African American Studies (IRAAS) at Columbia, compiled a list of resources for reading and wing on race and architecture in collaboration with the Architectural League.
+The list includes books and articles, films and performances, as well as organizations.

+Pandemic Urbanism: Praxis in the Time of COVID-19

+Hiba Bou Akar, Assistant Professor in Urban Planning and Director of GSAPP's Post-Conflict Cities Lab, worked with PhD and masters students to compile a an annotated public reading list to consider how the current pandemic will reshape urban space.
+This co-writing project shows how the COVID-19 pandemic is exacerbating untenable systems of exclusion, violence, and precarity.

+"Pandemic Urbanism: Praxis in the Time of COVID-19," brings together materials that students, scholars, practitioners, and activists would find useful to think about the pandemic as it relates to cities, spatial inequalities, and social change.

+Avery Review: Issue 48

+As a journal dedicated to decentering the objects, histories, and authors of architecture, the Avery Review is committed to publishing essays that propose radical changes to the current order of things, and to amplifying the work of Black, Indigenous, and People of Color (BIPOC) who offer a way forward in this re-building.

 In issue 48, Cruz Garcia and Nathalie Frankowski listen to the post-colonial loudreaders of Puerto Rico; Louise Hickman takes stock of the devices and affective labor involved in flying while disabled; Evan Kleekamp browses the "impaired commodities" of Emily Barker's art; Jen Rose Smith traces Native resistance to seasonal salmon fisheries in coastal Alaska in the summer of COVID-19; and Francisco Quiñones looks behind Luis Barragán's walls to consider the role of domestic labor in shaping Mexican modernism.

-COVID-19 Resource Guide Student Health Services ISSO Resources Unsubscribe from this list Columbia University Graduate School of Architecture.
-Planning and Preservation 1172 Amsterdam Avenue New York, NY 10027 arch.columbia.edu
+Columbia University Graduate School of Architecture.
+Planning and Preservation 1172 Amsterdam Avenue New York, NY 10027

+> arch.columbia.edu